Predicting The Success of Marketing

-Imagine this: You are driving down the highway and you see a billboard that featured your photograph.
+Imagine this: You are driving down the highway and you see a billboard featuring your photograph.

 There is a communications process that empowers every message to become exactly that effective.
 It requires an anthropologist’s skill at understanding and modeling human behaviors and motivations.

-Once that has been uncovered, you would need to include that learning in the message itself.
-It would be nearly as effective and in a similar way as starting every message with the customer’s name and image.
+Once that has been uncovered, you need to include that learning in the message itself.
+It would be nearly as effective as the billboard with your face on it.
+And, in a similar way, as effective as starting every message with the customer’s name and image.

 The basic queries in this marketing metrics remain constant regardless of culture or national origin.
 They are global.
 Understanding the eight elementary human motivators propels your message to the forefront and ensures it is remembered.

-These eight prime motivators are the filters of predicting marketing success through which all messages are received.
-Accepted, ignored or rejected.
+These eight prime motivators are the filters to predicting marketing success through which all messages are received.
 The more they reflect the “self-settings” of the recipient, the more likely they are to be acted upon.